4 MIN READ

 The Foreign Account Tax Compliance Act (FATCA) was passed to mandate U.S. taxpayers to report their foreign account assets.
 This is the United States’ effort to identify tax evasion by U.S. taxpayers holding financial assets abroad.
 Individuals need to be aware of how this law impacts the reporting of foreign assets.

 FATCA not only affects individuals, but foreign financial institutions and foreign governments as well.
-Financial institutions abroad and foreign governments who have entered in an agreement with the United States submit reports to the Internal Revenue Service which contain information on the international finances of United States citizens and Permanent Residents.
+Financial institutions abroad and foreign governments who have entered in an agreement with the United States submit reports to the Internal Revenue Service which contain information on the international finances of US taxpayers (including United States citizens, Resident Aliens and Non-Resident Aliens).
 Failure to report, as required, by any individual, financial entity or government can result in stiff penalties.

 FATCA requires U.S. taxpayers holding financial assets outside the United States to report those assets to the Internal Revenue Service (IRS) on Form 8938, Statement of Specified Foreign Financial Assets.
 This is in addition to the requirement to report foreign financial accounts on FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR) to the Department of Treasury.
 You may also be subject to filing requirements of Form 8938, Statement of Specified Foreign Financial Assets, if you have an interest in foreign financial assets which exceed a predetermined threshold.